sukrut-shishupal/sukrut-shishupal/README.md

 ---

 ## 🎯 Let's Collaborate!
-I'm always excited to collaborate on projects related to **bioinformatics**, **machine learning**, **healthcare data**, or any innovative interdisciplinary ideas.
+I'm always excited to collaborate on projects related to **Artificial Intelligence**, **Healthcare Data**, or any innovative interdisciplinary ideas.
 Feel free to connect with me for collaborations.

 📧 Email: [sukrut.shishupal@gmail.com](mailto:sukrut.shishupal@gmail.com)
 🌐 LinkedIn: [linkedin.com/in/sukrutshishupal](https://www.linkedin.com/in/sukrutshishupal/)